mcgillbiodesign/mcgillbiodesign/README.md

+Official website for the McGill University BioDesign Team.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), with initial site development completed by [Victoria Pittard](https://github.com/victoriamp).

 ## Available Scripts